jbfreels/jbfreels.com/content/posts/benefits-of-a-great-mechanic.md

 date: 2020-02-23T08:59:21-05:00
 categories: ["cars"]
 tags: ["car", "automotive", "mechanic"]
-draft: true
 ---

 While there are a lot of life stressors, worrying about car repair is near the top, for me anyway.
 My family has never been very good at taking care of automobiles.
 My dad would tend to drive his cars until the wheels fell off and laxed on many routine maintenance items.
 He wasn't very handy when it came to things around the house and especially with vehicles.
 Inherently, so am I.

 I've gone through a slew of mechanics in my time.
 I've had the...